Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Deployed my task and migration to QA and tested
+- Was given access to the production environment!
+Deployed and migrated!

 **Thoughts:**
 - Feeling a bit more comfortable with the flow of grabbing data from a third party API and displaying it!
-- Competing Against Luck reminds me of a Ted Talk I saw on YouTube about "finding the Why" in your purpose.
+- Competing Against Luck reminds me of a Ted Talk I saw on YouTube about "Start with Why" by Simon Sinek.
+The author seems to think like an engineer when speaking about his Jobs Theory.
+Circumstances around this need for progress are essential!
+(Context is everything)